halilgithub/login_system/README.md

 I am adding new features and resolving potential defects continuously.
 I am trying to enhance not only implementation but also design at the same time.
 Reaching out a more object-oriented and pythonic design.
-I am not done yet...
+I am not done yet.

 ## features